jkkelly/BORICE.genomic.v3/README.md

 python AYMMr.py GL.example.txt key.example.txt

 That run should produce an output file "AYMMr.scores.txt", a text file with the evaluation of each SNP in the input GL file.
-The columns of the output:
+There are 10 columns of the output:

 scaffold